plotly/plotly.github.io/_posts/excel/README.md

 9. MAKE SURE THE FIRST SCREENSHOT ON EACH TUTORIAL IS A SCREENSHOT OF THE DATA IN EXCEL and the last screenshot is the chart exported as an image inside the Excel sheet.

+10. MAKE SURE YOU TEST ALL OF THE LINKS.

+11. Send to at least one person not at Plotly for them to read-through for spelling mistakes, etc.

 ## 4. Adding Excel links to the Python pages

 After you've added a new tutorial, add a file like this: